Org mode syntax

 Other elements to use sparingly are:

-- monospaced typewriter font for ~inline code~ - monospaced typewriter font for =verbatim text= - +deleted text+ (vs. _inserted text_) - text with super^{script}, such as 2^{10} - text with sub_{script}, such as H_{2}O
+- monospaced typewriter font for ~inline code~ - monospaced typewriter font for =verbatim text= - +strikethrough text+ (vs. _underlined text_) - text with super^{script}, such as 2^{10} - text with sub_{script}, such as H_{2}O

 - monospaced typewriter font for